xiaotianliusky/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Draw 5 sketches of different ways you might use your sensor, and how the larger device needs to be shaped in order to make the sensor useful.\*\*\***
 ![image](https://github.com/xiaotianliusky/Interactive-Lab-Hub/blob/Fall2021/Lab%204/sketch_part_c.jpeg)

+1. Consider the multiple buttons of the capacitive sensor, consider to turn it into a keyboard (each button counts for a sound).
+2. Whac-a-mole game pad implemented by the capacitive buttons
+3. Smart lamp: use the light sensor to measure the luminence and adjust the light automatically, plus the rotary to adjust manually.
+4. The distance sensor to keep your eyes at an appropriate distance to the screen.
+5. The joystick as a controller in the crane-claw machine.

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

-**\*\*\*Pick one of these designs to prototype.\*\*\***
+**\*\*\*Pick one of these designs to prototype.\*\*\*** I will work on the first one (piano keyboard) in the next part.

 ### Part D
 ### Physical considerations for displaying information and housing parts